top of page

 If your rheumatologist calls your Sjogren’s “secondary”, it is a good idea to ask if they manage your disease the same way they would manage Sjogren’s alone (previously called “primary”).
 If they downplay Sjogren’s because it is “secondary”, you might not get the care you need.

-Sjogren’s does not arise from another CTD.
+Sjogren’s does not arise from another AIRD.

 The term “secondary” probably started when Sjogren’s was thought to arise from a so-called “primary disease”.
-Sjogren’s, SLE, RA, systemic sclerosis, and a few other CTDs do share some (but not all) genetic markers.
+Sjogren’s, SLE, RA, systemic sclerosis, and a few other AIRDs share some (but not all) genetic markers.
 Similar biologic pathways and triggers may lead to disease (123).
 It is not surprising that these diseases tend to occur together.
 Having similar etiologies does not mean that one disease causes the other.

 Sjogren’s does not turn into SLE (lupus).

 The incorrect idea that Sjogren’s becomes SLE is a holdover from decades prior, when Sjogren’s was sometimes thought to be a milder form of SLE.
 This historical artifact needs to be discarded.
-A Sjogren’s diagnosis may precede or follow another CTD diagnosis.
+A Sjogren’s diagnosis may precede or follow another AIRD diagnosis.
 A Sjogren’s patient who develops SLE simply has two major diseases and vice versa.

 Ask your rheumatologist if they think Sjogren’s is less important than your other disease(s).